 I know low-waste is all about minimising your waste and so a low-waste shopping trip sounds like a contradiction but the reality is that we all need to replace stuff from time to time.
-Here’s the results of one of my low-waste shopping trip.
+Here are the results of one of my low-waste shopping trip.

-I have been looking for 2nd hand school bags and kids clothes in charity shops for about 2 months no and no joy!
-The next best thing for me is to find recycled/ compostable new items at an affordable price, which i was delighted to be able to do.
+I have been looking for 2nd hand school bags and kids clothes in charity shops for about 2 months, but no joy!
+The next best thing for me is to find recycled/ compostable new items at an affordable price, which I was delighted to be able to do.

 My daughter lives in hoodies and leggings so i was thrilled to find that H&M were doing a 3 for 2 offer on kids’ organic cotton clothing.
 I got two pairs of leggings and one hoodie for €21 euro*.

-*Since i wrote this post i discovered that the items made from organic cotton in H&M are actually a blend of cotton and polyester.
+*Since I wrote this article I discovered that the items made from organic cotton in H&M are actually a blend of cotton and polyester.
 I’m not sure if you can recycle blended fibres.
 Yet another thing I’m going to have to research!

 Shopping for used kids’ school bag is a tough one, because most kids use their bags until they are worn out and of no good again.
 So the option for kids’ school bag is always brand new ones, if for no other reason, it will take them through school for some couple of years before they are worn out.